Davy-Hu/multi-channel-authentication-with-DI-Java/README.md

 ## Introduction

+Authentication in a web application is the process of proving the user is the person who claimed he is.
+There are many ways to conduct a authentication.
+The most commons ones include:

+1. A password (something we know)
+2. A token (something we bring)
+3. A biometrics future (something you are)

+The usual process is that a user provides one of the above (one factor authentication) or two of the above (2 factors authentication) to the system.
+The system compared the proof the user provided with the one stored in the system.
+If the 2 matches, the user is authenticated.

 This tutorial serves as a demo for using multi-channel authentication in the java environment.
 This documentation contains both a detailed design of the process and implementation details.

 ## Programming Languages and Tools